SergiiSharpov/tcpp/README.md

 }
 ```

-As you can se, it contains setting for 2 types of Windows platform (x86 and x64)
+As you can see, it contains settings for 2 types of Windows platform (x86 and x64)
 It should be very easy to understand what is going on here, but anyway, I'll describe all the available options next :)
 </details>